Organisers of Auckland Black Lives Matter march defend social distancing measures

 "We handed out masks, had hand sanitiser available and followed contact tracing protocol."

+"It was a wet [long] weekend and they were packed, they were cheek by jowl."

+However Muller acknowledged that sending in police to break up Monday's protests would not have "served a lot of benefit for anyone, bluntly".

-National party leader Todd Muller said the dissenting messages between the Prime Minister and her deputy around the move to level 1 were confusing but would not himself say when New Zealand should move down levels.
+The dissenting messages between the Prime Minister and her deputy Winston Peters around the move to level 1 were confusing, Muller said.

-"Ultimately, that is the advice that has to be discerned by the Cabinet," he said.

 "Why should people up and down the country follow the law, at great cost to themselves, when you've got a couple of thousand people there who obviously don't give a crap?"